probablymayo-sec/LXC-Tailscale-Configuration/README.md

 Theoretically, I could configure this container to act as a gateway, but this would pose 2 problems.
 1. It would expose my entire network (so if someone got access to my tailscale they can see way more than just my proxmox)
 2. if the container is down, then I can’t connect to my proxmox host either.
-So if I shut off this vm on accident, the connection is gone.
+So if I shut off this vm on accident or it fails in any way, the connection is gone.

 <h2>Configuration</h2>